 It’s here that the agility of being a small to medium business comes into its own.
 You can easily see which strategies, approaches and channels are working and funnel all your efforts into the 20% that are giving you the greatest influence on your market.

 This means that you have to keep careful records of your expenditure and results.

-For example, if you are spending 40% of your marketing budget on branded corporate gifts, and the response to these Is that your sales are exponentially growing, and (this is the important bit) you can prove that it is the gifts that are responsible, it is well worth sending out more gifts.
+For example, if you are spending 40% of your marketing budget on branded corporate gifts in Australia, and the response to these Is that your sales are exponentially growing, and (this is the important bit) you can prove that it is the gifts that are responsible, it is well worth sending out more gifts.